SebastienGadiou/My_Game/README.txt

 test_interface_2.py : that contains the code of the GUI done with Kivy.

-5 pictures : pic1 to 5 : used as background picture.
-3 pictures : mouse, rabbit and star : used as

 Testing
 ----------

-This web app was tested with Python interpreter 3.9 and 3.8
+This  was tested with Python interpreter 3.9

 File provided.
 ---------------